spacebarchat/spacebarchat/SECURITY.md

 Report them to Samuel, in the Fosscord Discord guild, or the server announcements guild at dev.fosscord.com.
-However, if you can fix it yourself, fix it yourself first and then propose a PR at this repository.
+However, if you can fix it yourself, fix it yourself first and then propose a PR at the relevant repository.

 Samuel "Flam3rboy", Founder
 "XNaCly" Matteo, Maintainer